 Several sections of the floor pans and about a two inch section of the back wall needed to be removed and replaced.
 Good thing we put in those sub-frame connectors!

 I also had to replace part of the drive shaft tunnel.

 These pictures show the completion of the supports for the bed panel.
-For the front bed panel support I used a piece of angle iron off of a bed rail.
-That will make it a little stronger than the original piece that was there from the factory.
+For the frotn bed panel support I used a piece of angle iron from a bed rail.
+This will make it a little stronger than the original piece from the factory.

-There was a bad spot on the driver's floorboard I had to replace.
+There was a bad spot on the driver's floorboard that had to be replaced.